vidaud/seta/seta-doc/docs/user-guide/communities.md

 * **Private Community**:  The information and conversations can only be accessed by users with log-ins(often sent via invitation to a specific user).
 All users are forced to ask for authorization to join and then been able to see content and conversations.
 In this type of communities, the administrators have the ability to deny access to users who don't fit membership credentials.

 ## Communities Web Interface

-On the main page of the Communities, there are two side panels on the left side: *Discovery* and *Manage* and in the center, there is a list of the Communities the user had Join.
+On the main page of the Communities, there are two side panels on the left side: *Discovery* and *Manage* and in the centre, there is a list of the Communities the user had Join.

 On the Discovery panel it is possible to access to: